MohsenTamtaji/PySACs/README.md

 # PySAC
-A Python based Machine Lreaning (ML) algorithm for the Gibbs free enegy of various intermediates on single atom catalysts # (SACs)
+A Python based Machine Lreaning (ML) algorithm for the Gibbs free enegy of various intermediates on single atom catalysts (SACs)
 ************************************************************
 Developed by Mohsen Tamtaji (mtamtaji@connect.ust.hk) under supervision of Professor Tom Luo at HKUST

 The developed ML algorithm can be used for the prediction of Gibbs free energy of N2*, H*, OH*, O*, OOH*, COOH*, CO*, and CHO* intermediates for NRR, HER, ORR, and CO2RR

-Support vector regression (SVR) model using scikit-learn package is trained based on 2104 DFT-calculated data which is produced by our group and also collected from literature for graphene-based and porphyrin-based SACs
+Support vector regression model (SVR) using scikit-learn package is trained based on 2104 DFT-calculated data which is produced by our group and also collected from literature for graphene-based and porphyrin-based SACs

 The ML model is applicable for all the 3d, 4d, and 5d transition metals (TM) embedded into nitrogen-doped graphen- and porphyrin-based SACs with the structures of TM@N4, TM@N3C1, TM@N2C2, TM@N1C3, TM@C4, TM@C3, and TM@C2.
 It distinguishes the difference effect of pyrrolic and pyridinic nitrogen on the Gibbs free energy.